 Then I found out about vanilla bean paste, which is a blend of the two, and contains real vanilla beans so that when you use it, you will have little flecks in your desserts.
 The taste of the vanilla bean paste is stronger than extract too.

 I purchased LorAnn Extracts Natural Madagascar Vanilla Bean Paste* on Amazon and it comes in a little bottle.
 You use it just like you would extract, so a little bottle lasts quite a while.

-After my vanilla bean paste arrived, I thought about what I wanted to bake.
+After my paste arrived, I thought about what I wanted to bake.
 I wanted something that would show off the flecks.
-Week of menus has made a vanilla bean mochi cake.
-I didn’t use the same mochi recipe, instead I stuck to the mochi cake recipe I usually use, but I got the idea of vanilla bean mochi from her.
+Week of Menus has made a vanilla bean mochi cake, I didn’t use the same mochi recipe.
+Instead, I stuck to the mochi cake recipe I usually use, but I got the idea from her.

 I love the little specks which show when you cut the mochi into squares.
 The vanilla flavor comes out wonderfully with this paste.
 I can’t want to make more vanilla bean desserts.

 *Some of the links contained in this post are affiliate links.
 Much like referral codes, this means I earn a small commission if you purchase a product I referred (at no extra charge to you).

 - bean paste